By Susan Braden

 As families throughout the U.S. are dealing with higher healthcare costs and increasingly tighter budgets, dentist bills can take a big hit to the family bank account.
 Many families may find themselves in need of orthodontic care, which can be very costly.
 Because of this, parents typically look to dental insurance or discount plans as means for low cost braces.

 Braces vary in cost depending on the region of the U.S. in which the patient lives.
-While dental insurance may help pay part of the price, the average price of traditional braces is between $4,000-$6,000.
+The average prices include...

 Today’s braces are much less noticeable than in years past.
 Metal brackets are still the most common, but braces can be made clear or “invisible,” in the same color as a patient’s teeth, or placed behind a patient’s teeth.
 The more natural-looking they are, the more expensive they will be.